saisanwariya/RoomScheduler-ForCollege/README.md

 - When executing commands, the results are displayed within the same interface for convenience.
 - For database considerations, ensure that relevant data is stored without redundancy in the database tables.

-For both phases of the project, it is recommended to utilize the GUI designer in NetBeans for efficient GUI development.
+It is recommended to utilize the GUI designer in NetBeans for efficient GUI development.

 # Academic Integrity Statement